Skip to Main Content

 Complete cart and bag rigs combining Sound Devices, Lectrosonics, and Wisycom for Mexican location work

 Here is how this works in practice.
 A standard Mexican narrative sound package centres on a Sound Devices 833 or 888 multitrack recorder paired with a CL-12 Linear Fader Controller for cart-based work at Estudios Churubusco, Lemon Studios, or Argos Comunicación stages, or a MixPre-10 II in a Petrol Bags PEAEB or Orca OR-30 bag rig for documentary and run-and-gun ENG-style coverage.
 We stack 12-24 channels of Lectrosonics SRc + DCHR DSQD digital wireless or Wisycom MCR54 four-channel receivers with MTP41S transmitters and DPA 4060/6060 lavaliers.
-With frequency coordination filed through the Instituto Federal de Telecomunicaciones (IFT) temporary range licence we secure before principal photography.
+With frequency planning filed through the Instituto Federal de Telecomunicaciones (IFT) short-term range licence we secure before principal photography.

 FAQ